How to Tie the FG Knot in Under 60 Seconds [Free Cheat Sheet PDF]

 Heck, I know I said the exact same thing the very first time I found about it.

-But even though I incorrectly thought that the FG knot took too long to tie, I have been a huge fan of the FG knot ever since it shocked me (and countless others) in my braid to leader knot contest (you can see that braid to leader knot contest here).
+But even though I incorrectly thought that the FG knot took too long to tie, I have been a huge fan of the FG knot ever since it shocked me in my first braid to leader knot contest.

 But the most common complaint against the FG knot that I’ve heard is that it takes to long to tie…

-And I’ll completely agree with that concern if it is being tied the traditional way by manually wrapping the braid around the mono and then tightening the coils together after every 5th coil.
+And I’ll completely agree with that concern if it is being tied the traditional way by manually wrapping the braid around the mono.

-However, there is a much faster way to tie the FG knot (which also happens to produce a more consistently stronger knot) that allows it all to be completed in under 60 seconds (video proof below).
+However, there is a much faster and better way to tie the FG knot that allows it all to be completed in under 60 seconds (video proof below).

 The absolute best and fastest way to tie the FG knot is to thread the leader onto the braid while the braid is under tension.